RESEARCH STARTER

 Uses and Complications

 The first human heart transplantation was performed on December 3, 1967, by Christiaan Barnard in Cape Town, South Africa.
 The heart transplantation procedures that were tried soon afterward usually had a low success rate because the patient’s body often rejected the new heart when leukocytes and other cells of the immune system recognized the new heart as foreign material and attacked it.
 With an improved understanding of immune system functioning and drug intervention, however, survival rates have gradually improved.
-Worldwide, approximately 3,700 patients undergo heart transplantation annually, with most occurring in the United States.
+Worldwide, more than 5,000 patients undergo heart transplantation annually, with most occurring in the United States.
 The one-year survival rate is over 85 to 90 percent, the five-year survival rate is over 69 percent, and the twenty-year survival rate is over 55 percent, sometimes higher at some centers.
-In the United States, over fifteen thousand Americans aged fifty-five or younger (and forty thousand aged sixty-five or younger) would benefit from heart transplantation.
+In the United States in 2022, over 7,000 adults were on the heart transplant waitlist.
 Transplantation has been conducted in newborn babies, and adult patients have run marathons and even played professional sports.
 The average age at which the procedure is performed is fifty-five years for men and fifty-one years for women.

 The complications immediately following this type of surgery include irreversible damage to the heart because of coronary atherosclerosis or multiple heart attacks and primary or secondary cardiomyopathy because the cardiac muscle cells cannot contract normally.
 Heart transplant recipients must take immunosuppressive (antirejection) medications for the remainder of their lives to prevent rejection; thus, they must also cope with the numerous side effects of these drugs.
 For at least one year after transplantation, the heart is denervated (cut away from the body’s nervous system), causing a resting pulse rate of up to 130 beats per minute, as compared to sixty to eighty beats per minute in a normal heart.
 The chances for long-term success depend in part on the amount of damage or disease in other organs as a result of stroke, chronic obstructive lung disease, and liver or kidney disease.
 Transplant recipients must also deal with the psychological and emotional strain of the operation and its aftermath.
 Patients with a history of alcohol and drug abuse or mental illness, and those who lack a social support network of family and friends, are not considered good candidates for heart transplantation.